ITV thriller series Malpractice is back, with a new season focusing on a new doctor, a new case and new NHS specialisms.

 Is Malpractice based on a true story?

-Malpractice is not based on a specific true story, with all the events and characters having been fictionalised.
+Neither the first nor second season of Malpractice are based on a specific true story, with all the events and characters having been fictionalised.
 However, the series has been inspired by the real-life experiences of former doctor Grace Ofori-Attah, who moved into screenwriting following a 15-year medical career.

-Ofori-Attah explained: "Having been a doctor for 15 years I’ve always been interested in storytelling and medicine is a career that’s full of stories.
+Ofori-Attah explained when the first season was released: "Having been a doctor for 15 years I’ve always been interested in storytelling, and medicine is a career that’s full of stories.
 The first time you meet a patient, whether it’s in A&E or on a psychiatric ward, you are getting their history, their story.

 "While Malpractice is set in A&E to reflect what was probably the most difficult junior doctor rotation I’ve ever done, the underlying story is really one about psychiatry, mental health, addiction and how that is pervasive.
 Not just in medicine but in wider society."